New England’s Solar Potential

 At this writing, Maine has no policy regarding solar adoption, nor policies beyond retail net metering to support them.
 New Hampshire is in a better situation, thanks to the efforts of the NH PUC’s Sustainable Energy Division who manage a successful and very popular state rebate program for solar energy installations.

 While lawmakers struggle to keep pace with innovation, the core technology behind solar has improved rapidly.
-From 2009-2011 solar electric modules declined by over 50%, reducing their ‘sticker price’ such that they have become increasingly competitive with conventional power with smaller levels of government support (though, it should be said, traditional forms of energy enjoy huge amounts of subsidies, in the form of both direct subsidies, as well as indirect subsidies such as a free pass to dump carbon pollution into the atmosphere).
+From 2009 to 2011 solar electric modules declined in cost by over 50%, reducing their ‘sticker price’ such that they have become increasingly competitive with conventional power with smaller levels of government support (though, it should be said, traditional forms of energy enjoy huge amounts of subsidies, in the form of both direct subsidies, as well as indirect subsidies such as a free pass to dump carbon pollution into the atmosphere).